Thinking of undergoing a hair color transformation this season? We’ve rounded up 13 winter hair color ideas to spark inspiration.

 Good hair day by @haircolorkilla

-A dyed gray mane is undoubtedly gorgeous but can be hard to upkeep if your roots have yet to match the shade.
+A dyed gray mane is undoubtedly gorgeous, but can be hard to upkeep if your roots have yet to match the shade.
 For less maintenance, ask for a black and silver balayage to stretch your time between root touch-ups.

 Good hair day by @georgiadavieshair

 Cooler than sipping on iced coffee in January, this frosty blonde shade is a winter hair color winner.
 To achieve this ultra-pale hue, your colorist will bleach your mane to create the lightest, brightest shade possible.
 While bleach always causes some damage, strengthening products like Redken’s Acidic Bonding Concentrate can help improve the look and feel of bleached hair.
-This mix-and-match system is formulated with citric acid and Redken’s Concentrated Bonding Complex to reinforce the weakened bonds in damaged hair and help build strength and resiliency.

 Toasted Blonde